2.2 Displaying and Describing Categorical Distributions

 Figure 2.12: Ethnicity of students at De Anza College

 The graph shown in Figure 2.14 is the same as the previous graph, but the “Other/Unknown” percent (9.6%) has been included.
 The “Other/Unknown” category is large compared to some of the other categories, like Native American (0.6%) or Pacific Islander (1.0%).
-This is important to know when we think about what the data are telling us.
+This is important to know when we think about what the data is telling us.

 Bar Graph with “Other/Unknown” Category